 Although I understand it can be hard to make contact with a counsellor for the first time, please be reassured that you will receive a respectful response from me.
 I want you to feel safe and accepted, and for our work to be effective.

-I offer counselling to adults and young people in Godalming.
 More information can be found on my website - www.godalmingcounsellor.com.

 Training, qualifications & experience